Shopping for Maternity Bras

 When it’s time for that first maternity bra, don’t skimp and buy something that fits poorly just to save a few dollars.
 Instead, get a properly fitted bra that will provide good support to your changing breasts.
-While you might want to buy cheap, poor fit is never a bargain.
+While you might want to buy cheap (and here at BraWise, we respect a value shopper), poor fit is never a bargain.

 One special tip on fitting during pregnancy: unlike regular bras, where you should fit initially on the basis of the loosest hook setting (so you can tighten it up as the bra ages), you should fit a maternity bra on the tightest set of hooks.
 If you buy a bra that fits on the tightest band hooks, it can ‘grow’ with you as you gain weight until you need a larger cup size.

 Women who go through large weight gains as a normal part of their pregnancies should be prepared to change bras more often.
 Large weight gain will affect both band size and cup size!